 - Small soundstage

-These are a benchmark of neutrality.
-Every frequency range is presented faithfully, with a focus on lush, natural vocals.
+These are a benchmark of neutrality and well-balanced sound.
+Every frequency range is presented faithfully, with a focus on lush, natural sound and vocals.

 Despite the overall plastic construction, the build is excellent.
-Headphones feel sturdy from top to bottom, and you can replace every single part if necessary.
-You can change the headband, metallic mesh sides, earpads, wires, and more.
+These Sennheiser headphones feel sturdy from top to bottom, and you can replace every single part if necessary.
+You can change the headband padding, metallic mesh sides, earpads, wires, and more.

 Speaking of ear pads, they’re huge and comfy, which makes them incredibly comfortable.
 Ear cups are fully open-back, and you can see the driver straight through.

 Pure-blood best Sennheiser gaming headset with comfortable ear cushions and a high-quality microphone.